mateng0915/Food101DataSet/README.md

 # Food101DataSet
-THis project is for Rige-i coding test
+This project is for Rige-i coding test

 Download kaggle food dataset and using transfer learning conception to implemented the CNN for food classification